vishnuvarrdhan/Postgres-ETL/README.md

 2. State and justify your database schema design and ETL pipeline.

     Based on the needs of Sparkify team, i had proposed and designed a database schema.
-Data sources songs and user_log are considered and developed a design based on star schema in which it has 4 dimension tables and 1 fact table as descirbed below.
+Data Sets songs and user_log are considered and developed a design based on star schema in which it has 4 dimension tables and 1 fact table as descirbed below.

     a. songplays(Fact): It has all the information related to which songs user is listening to.
-Overall it has following columns
+Overall it has start_time, user_id, level,        song_id, artist_id, session_id, location, user_agent columns.

-        songplay_id : It is an PRIMARY KEY which can be used to retrieve the rows uniquely from this table start_time  : It is the timestamp at which user started listening to the song. user_id     : It is an Identifier through which we can obtain details about the user like firstname, lastname, gender etc.., level       : It is about the wheather user is premium user or not song_id     : It is an Identifer through which we can obtain details about the song like song name, year released etc.., artist_id   : It is an Identifer through which we can obtain details about artist like name, location etc.., session_id  : details about the session of the user location    : location from which user is listening to the song user_agent  : Deatils about the user browser, operating system and about the device used to listen song.

     b. users(dimension): It has details about the user like user_id(PRIMARY_KEY), firstName, lastName, level.